 • Mechanics: use of proper grammar, punctuation, and spelling

 Enrolled in a class with communication grading?
-These are the forms used:
+These are the forms used; these are new this semester.

 Academic integrity also is extremely important here at Illinois, as both a part of our Student Honor Code and as a solid building block for your future professional responsibilities.
 Therefore, it’s crucial for you to properly reference and cite outside sources, and to avoid any potential concerns or issues in regards to plagiarism.